PersonPerhaps/cpp201803/session_4_ex.md

 * `Infint::Infint(int)`
 * `Infint::Infint(std::string)`

-To make it a bit easier, we will only support integers with the following operators
+To make it a bit easier, we will only support the following operators

 * `+`